 Skip to main content

-OpenCouch uses two complementary surfaces for eval-driven development:
+OpenCouch uses two complementary surfaces for trace-driven development:

 2. CLI inspection commands + live status for local visibility into execution, state, and memory.